 The then Dept of Climate Change and Energy Efficiency commissioned the Urban Digital Elevation Modelling in High Priority Regions (UDEM) project to map key areas which may be subject to inundation due to of storm surges.

-The Project is managed by the CRCSI in collaboration with Geoscience Australia and ANZLIC as a keystone to the development of the Australian National Elevation Data Framework.
-Support is also provided by state and local agencies and some companies, and from the Inter-governmental Committee on Surveying and Mapping.
+The Project was managed by the CRCSI in collaboration with Geoscience Australia and ANZLIC as a keystone to the development of the Australian National Elevation Data Framework.
+Support was provided by state and local agencies and some companies, and from the Inter-governmental Committee on Surveying and Mapping.

 Work continues in the following areas.